 It is time for another libro lunes, telling you about a great addition to your classroom library.
 If you implement FVR, or Free Voluntary Reading, make sure you also check out the game changer.

 The book today is another gem from the talented Craig Klein Dexemple of Spanish Cuentos.
-You can purchase La famila de Federico Rico here or on Amazon below using Prime.
+You can purchase La famila de Federico Rico here or on Amazon.
+To see many of my classroom library recommendations all in one place, you can visit My Amazon Store book list

 La famila de Federico Rico is a level 1 reader that is very similar in style to El ratón Pablito, also from Craig.
 There are tons of pictures and it is much closer to the style of a graphic novel with over 200 illustrations.
-Like all of my favorite novelas it has dictionary in the back, as well as footnotes.
-It also has some small cultural notes in English, which aid in the background knowledge to better understand the stories.

-You will want to make sure to get multiple for FVR, since my level 1 students are all about this novel, as well as El ratón Pablito.
 The illustrations and goofy humor help even the most reluctant readers enjoy free reading.
-Also, even though all of the stories are connected, each chapter could be understood as its own mini story.
-This helps students feel accomplished, and makes picking the book up another day and continuing it more enjoyable for the students.
-The picture below was taken the first day these books were added to the shelf.
-As you can see it was a hit in Spanish 1.
+Also, even though all of the stories are connected, each chapter could be understood as its own mini-story.
+This helps students feel accomplished and makes picking the book up another day and continuing it more enjoyable for the students.

 Kindergarten Day